dfarooq610/c4ds-final-project/README.md

 ## By Jovi Dai, Joli Holmes and Danish Farooq

 ## This is a news article presented in a scrollytelling format, highlighting the long-term effects of western wildfires on people.
 The article includes interviews with four local residents who witnessed The Carlton Complex Fire a decade ago.
 They provided in-depth details and insights, which were transcribed and incorporated into the article through audio and written mediums.
-The article is segmented into three distinct chapters: "Fire," "Impact," and "Response."
+The article is segmented into three distinct chapters: "Fire," "Impact" and "Response."
 Additionally, interactive elements were incorporated using D3.js, Scrollams.js and Flickity.js.

 ### How to use Commond Line:
 ### to install